d3f4l7d/d3f4l7d/README.md

 ## Welcome Back To My Github Webpage 👽

-✨ https://github.com/d3f4l7d/ ✨ will give you some Linux 🐧 (1000% Arch Linux) related informations for ME, probably not for YOU.
+Keywords | Arch Linux, Automatic Install, Cyber Security ✨ https://github.com/d3f4l7d/ ✨ will give you some automatic install scripts for Linux 🐧 (1000% Arch Linux) for ME, probably not for YOU.
 But if you're interested in it, YOU ARE MY BOY 🫡.
-I will sparsely update its contents for my research.
-BTW I am a research fellow (PhD candidate 👨‍🎓 of neurobiology && engineering, specifically working on proof between animal's and manipulator's prediction).
+I will sparsely update its contents for my use.
 See You Soon 👋

 ## Common Code Usage 👾